 Inevitably, such a machine was the dream of many a small child, and for most people would forever remain a dream.
-But as a sportscar magazine I once read would often say, “Be thankful that it exists.”.
+But, as a car magazine I used to read would often say about exotic cars, “Be thankful that it exists.”.

 Among Transformers toys alone, 2 out of the 11 full-sized generation 1 Transformers cars released in 1984, were based on the Lamborghini Countach (i.e. ‘Sunstreaker’ and ‘Sideswipe’).
 And naturally, there were dozens and dozens of R/C cars also hoping to capitalize on the appeal of the vehicle, including some early hobby grade kits from both Tamiya and Kyosho.

 But while I love the Lamborghini Countach, of all the toys modeled after it there’s one R/C example that catches my eye more than any other.
 And that’s the Taiyo Lamborghini Countach LP500S.

 Here’s the stylish black box with a gorgeous, large photo on the front and (as usual for late-1980s Taiyo models) a racing helmet posed behind it…

 Released in 1987, this 1/12 scale vehicle was Taiyo’s first fully functional R/C Lamborghini Countach, and was model number “8758”.
 They also made another Lamborghini Countach the same year, but it was smaller and not as fast – certainly not capable of 31km/h anyway.